docker-archive/classicswarm/README.md

 ## Participating

-We welcome pull requests and patches; come say hi on IRC, #docker-swarm on Freenode.
+You can contribute to Docker Swarm in several different ways:

+  - If you have comments, questions, or want to use your knowledge to help others, come join the conversation on IRC.
+You can reach us at #docker-swarm on Freenode.

+  - To report a problem or request a feature, please [file an issue](ISSUE-TRIAGE.md)

+  - Of course, we welcome pull requests and patches.
+For information on making feature requests, follow the process suggested here.

-Our planning process and release cycle are detailed on the [wiki](https://github.com/docker/swarm/wiki)
+Finally, if you want to see what we have for the future and learn more about our release cycles, all this information is detailed on the [wiki](https://github.com/docker/swarm/wiki)

 ## Creators